swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ```

 Apple doesn't speak about future plans for its SDKs, so having an alternate form of `NS_ENUM` that includes this attribute is out of scope for this proposal.

+This change will affect code *even in Swift 4 mode* (although it will only produce warnings there), so to ease the transition otherwise-unannotated C enums will continue to be `exhaustive` until Swift 5 is released.
+That is, all Swift 4.x compilers will treat unannotated `NS_ENUM` declarations as `exhaustive`; a Swift 5 compiler with a Swift 4 mode will treat them as `nonexhaustive`.

 Apart from the effect on switches, an imported `exhaustive` enum's `init(rawValue:)` will also enforce that the case is one of those known at compile time.
 Imported `nonexhaustive` enums will continue to perform no checking on the raw value.